NRC Greece | Fact sheet

 The majority of those making the deadly journey are fleeing conflict in Syria, Afghanistan and Iraq.
 Anguish and despair, caused by the constant threat of violence as well as the lack of access to health services, jobs and education opportunities, push them to leave.
-In Turkey, where many seek refuge before leaving by boat, limited opportunities coupled with language barriers and continuous vulnerability means many choose not to rebuild their lives there.
+In Turkey, where many seek refuge before leaving by boat, limited opportunities coupled with language barriers and continuous protection risks, particularly for certain nationalities, means many choose not to rebuild their lives there.

-Crossing the choppy waves, often in rough weather, has led to a large number of tragic accidents.
+Crossing the choppy waves, often in rough weather, has led to a large number of tragic accidents, 146 and 51 missing in 2016.
 The odds are against them, but people still make the desperate choice.
 They arrive cold, wet and traumatised.
 Some are on the brink of death, others separated from their families.